vitreo12/JuliaCollider/README.md

 Download binaries
 =================

-Precompiled binaries for MacOS (10.10+) and Linux (Intel 64 bit) are available under the releases of the repository.
+Precompiled binaries for MacOS (10.10+) and Linux (x86 - 64-bit) are available under the releases of the repository.

 Once you have downloaded the zipped release, extract it and simply put the **JuliaCollider** folder in your SuperCollider extensions folder.
 You can find yours by evaluating